petrvanblokland/DesignDesignSpace/Site.md

 * Do almost any design project that can be done in a month.

 #### In 1 year?
-A selection of these examples.
-Or maybe all?
+A selection of the example topics below.
+Or maybe all of them?

 * Become an independent typographer with noticable experience;
 * Improve your experience as type designer.
 Or as design educator;
 * Design Variable Font design spaces;
 * Become a designer, who knows how to write code;
-* Or how to communicatie with professional programmers;
+* Or how to communicatie with professional programmers in their own language;
 * You can ask a lot of relevant questions to yourself.
-Accepting that the answers take some more time;
+Accepting that the answers take a lot more time to formulate;
 * Design deep spaces.

 ## Specialization topics

 In all of the five time frames (1 day, 1 week, 1 month, 1 season or 1 year) students can select a combination of specializations (where this selection process itself also is part of the design skills to be developed).

 Essentially each time frame is a recursive copy of one of the others.

 The difference between is the number of topics that can be addressed and the level of details possible.

 ### Applying topics, process and context
 A combination of two or more topics from the list below, in combination with process and context selection, gives students a unique personal research environment for development.
-Here a comparing set is show of two opposite values.
-E.g. is a system is “Episodic” it is possible to come back on earlier decision (as in a design process).
-If the system is “Sequential”, then the order is fixed (as in a game of chess).

 #### Topics